Book 1: Chapter 1

 When I got back inside, I briefly considered changing clothes – I stunk and I knew it, but since it had only been three days in these overalls I wasn’t about to toss them in the laundry pile just yet.
 Instead I got a six pack from the fridge and then parked myself once more on the raggedy Laz-E-Boy in my living room.
 Off in the corner, my turntable was playing a Jim Reeves’ record – the tune Welcome To My World was presently on, yet the volume was turned down low so that it didn’t compete with the TV since I was still waiting for the baseball game to start.

 I don’t believe in paying for A/C, therefore I had the shades pulled so I could get some measure of relief from the sticky heat that still clung to the evening air.
 And so, sitting in that hazy darkness, with only the kitchen lamp behind me competing as a light source with my television, I picked up my copy of The Williamsport Sun Gazette.
-Immediately I tossed aside everything but the sports section – since that was the only part that could tell about my Philadelphia Phillies.
+Immediately I tossed aside everything but the sports section – since that was the only part that could tell about my beloved Philadelphia Phillies.

 As I read, I took a sip (or three) of my beer – good ol’ Pabst Blue Ribbon — and settled in to watch the game.
-But then, just as the local news was about to end, suddenly the station was interrupted by one of those damn Special Reports…
+But then, just as the local news was about to end, suddenly the station was interrupted by one of those God-awful Special Reports…

 “Good evening, friends.
 We interrupt your local programming to bring you an update on today’s landmark speech by Dr. Ghaz al’ Ridwan Ma’bus,” The anchorman spoke in that silky baritone they all seem to be born with.
 “Who is like Ma’bus?
 That is the question on everyone’s lips as the world continues to praise perhaps the greatest world leader of our times.”